Rethinking access to medicines at home: can hospital prescriptions be safely supplied via alternative models?

 As more outpatient appointments move to virtual formats, there is a growing need to rethink how patients access medicines typically prescribed and dispensed in hospital outpatient pharmacies.

 We are collaborating with the NHS, patients and key stakeholders in a two-phased approach to rethink access to outpatient medicines in North Central London.
-Our newly published Phase Two report explores outpatient hospital medicines provision models and how to improve access for patients, cost control for the NHS and release capacity within homecare services.
+Our Phase Two Report will explore outpatient hospital medicines provision models and how to improve access for patients, cost control for the NHS and release capacity within homecare services.

 Phase one involved local engagement and hosting stakeholder roundtable discussions over six months, allowing for system input, co-design and sourcing of partners interested in piloting alternative medicines provision models across different medicine pathways.
 All roundtables and workshops involved representation from our patient and public involvement and engagement (PPIE) network.
 In January 2024, UCLPartners published its Outpatient Medicines Transformation Phase One Report, which explores current challenges around hospital medicines provision.